TechDocsStudio/biel-docs/docs/administration/projects.md

 Configure basic project information:

 - **Name**: Change the project display name.
-- **Private project**: Mark the project as private to require API key authentication for access.
-This feature is available from **Business** plan.
 - **Demo page**: Enable or disable the demo page for testing your chatbot.

 ### Sources